2017 King's Cup squads

-The 2017 King's Cup is an international football tournament that is currently being held in Thailand from 14 to 16 July 2017.
-The 4 national teams involved in the tournament are required to register a squad of 23 players.
+The 2017 King's Cup was an international football tournament held in Thailand from 14 to 16 July 2017.
+The 4 national teams involved in the tournament were required to register a squad of 23 players.

 Players marked (c) were named as captain for their national squad.
 Number of caps counts until the start of the tournament, including all FIFA-recognized pre-tournament friendlies.
 Player's age is their age on the opening day of the tournament.